 Does the Mustang GTX sound good at low volumes?

-Another good included addition in the headphone jack.
+Another cool included accessories on the Fender Mustang GTX is the headphone jack.
 This headphone jack will bypass the speaker and allow the player to not annoy anyone in silence!

 Fender GTX or Boss Katana?

 Trust your ears and trust your wallet.
 Whatever sounds best to you is the best choice.
 For home use, I might give the edge very slightly to the Katana thanks to the power attenuation.
 For folks who can crank it up a bit louder, I am going to give the edge to the Mustang.
 The LCD screen and phone app (not required) makes editing your tones a breeze.

 The Mustang GTX also has a lot more internal effects that might appeal to some people and not to others.
 For home use, I can see this Fender Mustang GTX being a main-stay in my collection.

 The Fender Mustang GXT Drive Tones are Fizzy

 One of the comments I have seen come up on many YouTube videos is the fact the drive tones can sound fizzy, and the clean tones sound full.
 My rationale for this is that the Fender tones will always sound instantly better on a Fender amp.
 One of my favorite amplifier tones on the Mustang GXT 100 is the Marshall or 70’s British tones.
 Initially, I was underwhelmed, as well.
 The good news is that through a little bit of menu diving, this can be changed entirely.